 Balloon Pop Festival – 800 (I presume that this game is original, though there are many other Balloon Pop games out there for Wii, DS, 3DS, and especially iOS.)

 Bittos+ – 800 (also available for PC as Bittos-e, sold on the games’ website only)

 Retro City Rampage – 1000 (another good game also available on other platforms for this much or less, and with expanded content in the later DX release, which is not on Wii.)

 Robocalypse: Beaver Defense – 600

-LIT – 800 (also on iOS, Android, and PC, but those versions are much simplified from the better original Wii version here.)
+LIT – 800 (also on iOS, Android, and PC, but all other releases are based on the much simplified phone version, not the better original Wii game here.)